yTakkar/React-Instagram-Clone-2.0/README.md

 # React-Instagram-Clone-2.0
-A reactive Single-Page Instagram-Clone with some new features developed with MERN stack!!
+A reactive Single-Page Instagram-Clone with some new features!!

 # Another Version
 **[PHP Version](https://github.com/yTakkar/Instagram-Clone)**